saltstack/salt/doc/topics/tutorials/halite.rst

 .. note::

-    You cannot use the root user for pam login, it will fail to authenticate.
+    You cannot use the root user for pam login; it will fail to authenticate.

-Halite uses the runner manage.status to get the status of minions so runner permissions are required.
-As you can see in this example the root user has been configured, if you aren't running Halite as the root user, you'll need to modify this value.
+Halite uses the runner manage.status to get the status of minions, so runner permissions are required.
+As you can see in this example, the root user has been configured.
+If you aren't running Halite as the root user, you'll need to modify this value.
 For example:

 .. code-block:: yaml